StackIQ/stacki-prometheus/README.md

 It's also a problem if you're like me and don't want to have to check on every little thing to see if something is working like you think it should, so you build in monitoring and if you have pretty graphs with colors, everything is working.
 Call me lazy or call me a philosopher, the end result is this pallet.

 <h3>The stacki-prometheus pallet</h3>
+Monitoring is done on the frontend.
+I have not adapted this pallet to run on a backend node.

 Software installed:
 - prometheus 1.5.2
 - grafana 4.1.2-1486989747 (tell me what kind of version is that, seriously?)